ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 ..  docs/source/administrator/docker.rst

 ..
-Copyright (C) 2012-2020 Rudolf Cardinal (rudolf@pobox.com).
+Copyright (C) 2015-2020 Rudolf Cardinal (rudolf@pobox.com).
     .
-    This file is part of CamCOPS.
+    This file is part of CRATE.
     .
-    CamCOPS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    CRATE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
     .
-    CamCOPS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    CRATE is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
     .
-    You should have received a copy of the GNU General Public License along with CamCOPS.
+    You should have received a copy of the GNU General Public License along with CRATE.
 If not, see <http://www.gnu.org/licenses/>.

+.. todo:: IN PROGRESS! ***

 .. _AMQP: https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol
 .. _CherryPy: https://cherrypy.org/